Send Inquire From : 760$

 Meals: No meals included today.

-In the evening, transfer to Giza Railway Station for an overnight train to Aswan.
+End this visit at the mysterious Great Sphinx, a massive statue carved from a single limestone block.
+Later in the evening, you will transfer to Giza Railway Station for an overnight train journey to Aswan.

 Accommodation: Overnight sleeper train (1 night)